 Internal Staff Understand Your Business Best

-social selling agency or contractor can be invaluable when running a pilot study (more on that below).
+A social selling agency or contractor can be invaluable when running a pilot study (more on that below).
 That’s when outside perspectives on how best-practices and overcoming roadblocks are most invaluable.

 But while an agency should understand your industry and become more akin to a partner, your in-house employees will always have a much better understanding of your industry, sector and key accounts.

-Long-term, you want people to deliver training that are social selling savvy AND have role-specific technical knowledge
+Long-term, you want people to deliver training that are social selling savvy AND have role-specific technical knowledge.

 So When Should You Outsource Social Selling?